 Lab Digestion of Biomass for methane production utilizes “GB21″ equipment.
 Results are possible within 21 days.

-While biogas (methane) recovery is one of the oldest and most scalable of natural technologies for processing organic waste, deployment in America lags behind other nations.
-Biogas capture is now seen as having advantages over other forms of organic waste recycling and reuse.
+Biogas (methane) recovery is a very scalable natural technology.
+While deployment in America lags behind other nations, ther has been a slow steady upturn as experience grows and risk models are understood.
+Biogas capture is now seen as having advantages over other forms of organic waste recycling and reuse and is advantageous in combination with composting and biodiesel manufacturing.

 Tests performed at Woods End enable operators and designers to properly plan details of engineering, process management end digestate utilization.
 Call us for a quote on your project, or use our Request for Service form.